-In recognition of the high quality of GPC’s communit-based learning program, the college was recognized on the President’s Higher Education Community Service Honor Roll – with Distinction in 2011 and 2012, and the college received the highest recognition in 2013.
+In recognition of the high quality of GPC’s community-based learning program, the college was recognized on the President’s Higher Education Community Service Honor Roll – with Distinction in 2011 and 2012, and the college received the highest recognition in 2013.

 Community-based learning is integrated into many departments and programs at GPC, including art, history, English, biology, chemistry, math, early childhood education, nursing, dental hygiene, geography, botany, speech, literature, foreign language, American Sign Language interpretation, ESL, and others.
 Examples of projects include dental hygiene students providing free dental care for immigrants and children, ESL students tutoring elderly immigrants at the community center, botany students helping with the local community garden, and math students creating fun math-centered game nights for local elementary schools.
 However, service and civic engagement are fully integrated into co-curricular activities as well.

 The QEP Office's library is open for study and research between the hours of 8:30 AM and 12:30 PM (except as noted) and by appointment, Monday through Friday.